mattermost/docs/source/cloud/cloud-administration/cloud-changelog.md

 ### Highlights

 #### Apps Framework (Developer Preview)
- - Apps Framework is a new way to integrate with external tools, and allows developers to create interactive Apps in Mattermost, using any development language they're comfortable with.
-The new Apps work seamlessly across mobile and desktop clients.
-This is a developer preview and is not intended for production instances of Mattermost yet.
-This feature will be available for self-managed customers when Mattermost v5.35.0 ships and the Apps Framework Plugin is loaded on an instance, before then developers can use the `cloud` branch to get a local test environment running.
-The launch for the Developer Preview of the Apps Framework is scheduled for April 29th.
+ - The Mattermost Apps Framework introduces a new way to integrate with external tools to allow developers to create interactive Apps in Mattermost using any development language they're comfortable with.
+These Apps work seamlessly across mobile and desktop clients.
+This is a developer preview that is not yet intended for production instances of Mattermost.
+The Apps Framework will be available for self-managed customers in Mattermost v5.35 once the Apps Framework Plugin is loaded on an instance.
+Until then, developers can use the `cloud` branch to get a local test environment running.
+The launch for the Developer Preview of the Apps Framework is scheduled for April 29th, 2021.
 Learn more: https://developers.mattermost.com/integrate/apps/.

 #### Files Search
  - Searching in Mattermost now finds both relevant messages and files in your team's conversation history.
 Search will return results for attachments that match the file name or contain matching text content within supported document types.
 [Learn more](https://mattermost.com/blog/file-search/).

 #### Granular Access to System Console Pages
- - Migrated Experimental, About, Reporting, Environment, Site Configuration, Authentication, Integrations, Compliance sections to their respective sub-section permissions.
+ - Migrated the following System Console sections to their respective sub-section permissions: Experimental, About, Reporting, Environment, Site Configuration, Authentication, Integrations, and Compliance.

 #### Shared Channels (Experimental)
  - Experimental support was added for sharing channels between Mattermost clusters.
 This feature is disabled by default.